bytex-solutions/snamp/docs/updating.md

 * Install a new version of SNAMP Platform
 * Install a new version of SNAMP Management Console

-Some of these scenarios supporting Hot Upgrade without influence on availability.
+Some of these scenarios support Hot Upgrade (without any availability issues).

 ## Update Resource Adapter
 Open the shell console and print `feature:list -i`.
-Yo will see something like this:
+You will see following output (or similar):
 ```
 Name                         | Version          | Installed | Repository              | Description
 ------------------------------------------------------------------------------------------------------